jrmi/ricochet.js/Readme.md

   by the client for security reason.
 - You want some periodic tasks to be executed.

-Ricochet-js propose features to fullfill this requirements in an elegant way.
+Ricochet-js propose features to fullfil this requirements in an elegant way.

 First a *Rest API* to store key-values document, so you can store your structured data.
 And for each stored resource, you can associate binary files like images, or documents.